dnvriend/intro-to-akka-streams/README.md

 # Introduction to Akka Streams
+This project is for studying purposes only.
+It contains a lot of information I shamelessly copied from the Internet and will never be published apart from GitHub.
+It contains a lot of try-outs regarding the akka-streams project and serves as a proofing ground for testing out Akka Streams, the reactive-streams standard and the interoperability between all libraries and components that will support the akka-streams standard.
+In my humble opinion the standard will be ground breaking how engineers will design enterprise solutions and finally will support an open standard for several systems to operate reactively.

 > Stream processing is a different paradigm to the Actor Model or to Future composition, therefore it may take some
 > careful study of this subject until you feel familiar with the tools and techniques.
 -- <cite>Akka Streams Documentation</cite>